michaelowens/XOLED/README.md

 ## Installation

 The easiest way to install the firmware is using the web installer, which works on Chrome browsers.
 Visit the installer [here](https://michaelowens.github.io/XOLED).
+Instructions on connecting the hardware can be found on the [enclosure](#enclosure) page.

 - Visit the [web installer](https://michaelowens.github.io/XOLED) in your Chrome browser.
 - Connect your ESP32 to your computer using a USB cable.